 Step Three: Pop It Into the Sous Vide Pot

 When you're ready to eat, just pop a bag/bags into your sous vide pot, and cook until done.
-It's not exactly an instant meal, as it will take time for your sous vide to come up to temp and more time for the meat to cook--probably about 90 minutes from the time you put it in.
-But the best part is that you can spend almost all of that 90 minutes doing other things.
+It's not exactly an instant meal, as it will take time for your sous vide to come up to temp and more time for the meat to cook--probably at least 90 minutes from the time you put it in, depending on how much, how thick, etc. But the best part is that you can spend almost all of that 90 minutes doing other things.
 Steam some vegetables and throw some potatoes in the oven to bake, and you're done.
 If you want to brown the meat when it's out of the sous vide, that takes about two minutes.

 Take It a Step Further: Freeze Whole Meals

 Once you get the hang of this, you'll find amazing ways to use the basic formula (vacuum sealer + freezer + sous vide = easy meals).
-You can seal up soups, casseroles, stews, lasagna, spaghetti, meatballs and mashed potatoes--whatever you make, make extra, seal it up, and freeze it.
+You can seal soups, casseroles, stews, lasagna, spaghetti, meatballs and mashed potatoes, carrots, broccoli, squash, etc. Whatever you make, make extra, seal it up, and freeze it.
 Then, when you're really pressed for time (or just don't feel like cooking) you can toss an entire meal in the sous vide pot and be ready to eat in about an hour.

-Same principle as Stouffer's--only cheaper, tastier, and much healthier.
+Same principle as Stouffer's--just cheaper, tastier, and healthier.